 Take, for example, one of the most popular smart home light systems on the market – the Philips Hue lighting ecosystem.
 Unlike some other smart home light systems such as LIFX smart lights, Philips Hue and its components connect using ZigBee, not Wi-Fi.
 While connecting the lights themselves to smart home hubs (like the Echo 4th Gen, for example) has become easier in recent years – what about the various Philips Hue accessories?

-One such component, is the Philips Hue Dimmer Switch.
-In order to control their Philips Hue lights, many people opt to use the Hue Dimmer Switch.
-In their quest to achieve that cohesiveness in their smart home, many seek to control their Hue Dimmer Switch with Alexa via the Amazon Echo.
+One such component, is the Philips Hue Switch.
+In order to control their Philips Hue lights, many people opt to use the Dimmer Switch.
+In their quest to achieve that cohesiveness in their smart home, many seek to control their Hue Switches with Alexa via the Amazon Echo.
 But is this possible?

 What Is The Philips Hue Dimmer Switch?